gumaerc-testorg/20.109-fall-2007/content/pages/assignments/mod2.md

 parent_uid: 1b88a657-74a1-a702-79bf-92c805387c4a
 title: 'Module 2 Assignment: Expression Engineering Written Report'
 uid: 1eed501b-947f-9694-08a9-5b5c8aece644
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 You are asked to write a formal lab report detailing your work in this module.
 Specifics for each section of this report are detailed below.
-Be sure to re-read the [Guidelines for writing a lab report]({{< baseurl >}}/pages/labs).
+Be sure to re-read the {{% resource_link fc19e690-0ca7-af8b-d48d-3a5a9e329f01 "Guidelines for writing a lab report" %}}.

  **Abstract**